How to Write a Musical Theatre Resume in 2026: Step-by-Step Guide

 At the top of your resume, your name should stand out.
 Bold it.
 Center it.
 Make sure it’s readable.
 Then, include only essential contact details:

-Professional website (hyperlinked if submitting digitally)
+Professional website (hyperlinked if submitting digitally with a PDF)

 Phone number

-❌ No need to include your home address.
+No need to include your home address.

-✅ Do make sure casting can reach you easily.
+Do make sure casting can reach you easily.

 Resume Formatting Tips for Performers

 No dates needed.
-This isn’t a corporate resume—omit performance years.
+This isn’t a corporate resume, omit performance years.

 Add Your Stats: Union Status & Vocal Range